 WCU's Office of Military Student Services is ready to assist you with using your Veterans or Military Tuition Assistance.

 All students must have a computer with reliable access to the internet.
-Assignments may include accessing Internet resources, Blackboard, Go to Meeting, email, the WCU library, and the home page of an instructor.
+Assignments may include accessing Internet resources, Canvas, Go to Meeting, email, the WCU library, proctering serivces or a lockdown browser, and the home page of an instructor.
 Speakers and microphone and or Web-cam may be required for some classes.
 Students should have access to standard Microsoft Office software.
 Students, who do not have this software, have the ability to download a student version for free.
 Other software may be required depending on program.